bgachara/bgachara.github.io/posts/operating_systems.md

 ### IPC

 - allowing processes toexchange information and notify each other of events is one of an operating systems most important jobs.
+- Process abstraction is desgined to discourage IPC.
+- Producer(writer) and consumer(reader) may be distinct process
+  - potentially separated in time.
+  - How to allow selective communication
+- Variations
+  - Use a file descriptor
+  - in-memory queue, kernel.
+    - UNIX pipe.
+    - always wait.
+- Pipes are an abstraction of a single queue
+  - One end write-only, another read-only
+  - communication between multiple processes on one machine
+  - file descriptors obtained via inheritance
 - IPC mechanisms suppported by Linux include
   - pipes
   - names pipes